MEDIA & PUBLIC SPEAKING

 Since 2022 negotiations have been underway to develop a comprehensive legally binding instrument to tackle plastic pollution.

-In Canada, they hosted a satellite event on Plastic Alternatives and Substitutes, where Winnie was a speaker.
+Winnie was an invited speaker at the UN's Multistakeholder day in Canada and co-organised a satellite event on Plastic Alternatives and Substitutes, where she was a speaker.

 Read more HERE